Andrei7506238/Fazan/readme.md

 ## Objectives
 ### Cheat Objectives:
-- [x] The ability to load a word list based on the chosen game rules (base form (without diacritics) / inflectional form (with diacritics)), as well as the ability to load a custom word list (file name: custom.txt).
+- [x] The ability to load a word list based on the chosen game rules (base form (without diacritics) / inflectional form (with diacritics)), as well as the ability to load a custom word list.
 - [x] The ability to set the game rules according to preferences (whether or not the same word can be used multiple times - in which case the words said by other players, as well as the player's own word from the first round, can be memorized).
 - [x] The program will signal words that do not exist in the word list or have already been used (according to the game rules).

 ### Trivia & Research Objectives
-- [x] What is the maximum number of word in a game of Fazan in which no player is closed? (duplicate words are not accepted)
+- [x] What is the maximum number of word in a game of Fazan in which no player is closed? (duplicate words are not accepted) [BAZA](https://github.com/Andrei7506238/Fazan/wiki/Cel-mai-lung-lant-%5BBAZA%5D) | [FLEX](https://github.com/Andrei7506238/Fazan/wiki/Cel-mai-lung-lant-%5BFLEX%5D)
-- [x] The list of words that can be used for closures, sorted by prefix [Forma Baza](rezultatCercetare/ListaCuvinteFolositeLaBlocareBaza.md) | [Forma Flexionara](rezultatCercetare/ListaCuvinteFolositeLaBlocareFlex.md)
+- [x] The list of words that can be used for closures, sorted by prefix (duplicate words are not accepted) [BAZA](https://github.com/Andrei7506238/Fazan/wiki/Lista-de-cuvinte-care-poate-fi-folosita-pentru-blocare-%5BBAZA%5D) | [FLEX](https://github.com/Andrei7506238/Fazan/wiki/Lista-de-cuvinte-care-poate-fi-folosita-pentru-blocare-%5BFLEX%5D)

+More about the extra features [here](https://github.com/Andrei7506238/Fazan/wiki/Extra-Features).

-## Demo:
+## Short Demo:
 ![ezgif com-optimize](https://user-images.githubusercontent.com/115709086/219452636-b971f299-95b6-473c-8a3f-9ab39350ec72.gif)

 ## How to use: